Shop Management Software Pricing Compared: What Independent Shops Actually Pay

 Auto shop management software typically ranges from about $40 per month for small shop focused tools to $500 or more per month for enterprise platforms once add-ons are included.
 GreaseGoose offers flat plans at $39.99/mo (Solo), $89.99/mo (Shop), and $179.99/mo (Multi-Shop), all with unlimited technicians and every feature included.

-Why is per seat pricing bad for small auto shops?
+How does per seat pricing affect a small auto shop?

-Per seat pricing charges you for every user login, so your bill rises every time you add a technician.
-For a busy small shop that means software gets more expensive exactly when you are growing.
-Flat plans with unlimited technicians avoid this by charging per shop instead of per person.
+Per seat pricing charges for every user login, so your bill rises as you add technicians.
+That can suit some teams, but for a busy small shop it means the cost grows as you hire.
+Flat plans with unlimited technicians take the other approach and charge per shop instead of per person, so the right model depends on your team size.

 How does GreaseGoose compare to Tekmetric, Shopmonkey, and AutoLeap on price?

 Tekmetric, Shopmonkey, and AutoLeap are built for a broad range of shops including larger operations, and total costs are commonly reported in the $200 to $500 or more per month range depending on add-ons.
-GreaseGoose is built specifically for independent 1 to 5 bay shops with flat pricing from $39.99 to $179.99 per month and unlimited technicians.
+GreaseGoose is built for independent shops just starting out and growing, with flat pricing from $39.99 to $179.99 per month and unlimited technicians.
 Always confirm current pricing with each vendor directly.

 Are there setup fees or contracts with GreaseGoose?